Pmlsa/AlphaVantage/README.md

 # Alpha Vantage
-A fast, light, python wrapper for the Alpha Vantage API for financial data.
+A fast, lightweight Python interface to the AlphaVantage API